fedora-copr/copr/doc/how_to_upgrade_persistent_instances.rst

 provisioning at least reaches the end of the ``base`` role, revert the ``birthday=yes`` commit and proceed with the next steps.

+The playbooks above have not automatically updated the systems.
+If you prefer to start on Fedora N+2 with up-2-date set of packages, do the ``dnf update`` now (manual step over ssh).

 Get it working
 --------------